-Each student or working group will require one Petri dish containing 12- 15 mL of sterile kanamycin-containing agar.

-In addition, you will need to prepare two plates of plain LB agar (without kanamycin) on which to grow cultures of untransformed bacteria that can be used as a source of bacteria by the class.
+Each student or working group will require one Petri dish containing 12- 15 mL of sterile kanamycin and IPTGcontaining agar.
+In addition, you will need to prepare four plates of plain LB agar (without kanamycin or IPTG) on which to grow cultures of untransformed bacteria that can be used as a source of bacteria by the class.
+All of the preparation should be done under aseptic conditions so make sure you have cleaned your bench down before starting and have your Bunsen burner set to a blue flame.
+Try and work around the flame as this will help keep things sterile.

 - Open the bag of sterile Petri dishes.
 Cut the end of the plastic bag carefully so that it can be re-used to store the poured plates.
-Spread the Petri dishes out on the bench, unopened, ready to pour the agar. - 2.
-Swirl the LB agar flask carefully to mix the agar.
-(When the mixture was prepared, the agar may have sunk to the bottom of the flask.) - 3.
-When the agar has cooled to 50°C, lif t the lid of a Petri dishjustenoughtopourinsomeagar.
-Donot put the Petri dish lid down on the bench.
-Quickly add enough liquid to cover the bottom of the plate (you will need between 12 and 15 mL per Petri dish).
-Replace the lid immediately and tilt the plate to spread the agar. - 4.
-Pour a second plate in the same way.
-Label both plates so that you know that they contain plain LB agar.
-Note: If you wish to have a few more stock plates of plain LB agar for class you would need to provide your own LB agar and Petri dishes. - 5.
-Now mix the remaining LB agar with the kanamycincontaining agar in a larger, clean container.
-Swirl the container to mix the contents.
-This is to dilute the kanamycin so that transformed bacteria will grow in its presence. - 6.
-Continue pouring the rest of the plates, using this mixture.
-Flame the mouth of the flask or bottle occasionally to maintain sterility. - 7.
-If necessary, remove bubbles from the surface of the poured agar plates by briefly touching the surface with a Bunsen burner flame while the agar is still molten. - 8.
-Allow the agar to solidify, undisturbed (this takes about 15 minutes). - Mark the plates so that you know they contain kanamycin.
-Hint: an easy way to do this is to stack the plates, then to run a felt pen down the side of the stack, marking the edge of each Petri dish. - 10.
-Stack the plates, with the medium uppermost, in the original plastic sleeve for storage. - 11.
-Surplus media may be used to produce extra plates or disposed of.
+Spread the Petri dishes out on the bench, unopened, ready to pour the agar. - Label the plates on the bottom near the edge; label four with "LB agar" and the date and then the rest with "kan+IPTG" and the date. - 3.
+Once the media has cooled down to a temperature that you can pick up the bottle and it feels warm but not hot (around 50 °C) then you can pour out the first four.
+Lift the lid of a Petri dish just enough to pour in some agar.
+Do not put the Petri dish lid down on the bench.
+Quickly add enough liquid to cover the bottom of the plate (you will need between 12-15 ml per Petri dish).
+Replace the lid immediately and tilt the plate to spread the agar.
+These will be the plates you labeled "LB agar" these will be your LB agar plates for streaking the DH10B E.coli.

+Note: If you wish to have a few more stock plates of plain LB agar for class you would need to provide your own LB agar and Petri dishes.

+- 4. Once you have poured these you can add in all of the IPTG and kanamycin to the remaining media, using the 1 ml pipette provided, there should be 1 ml of IPTG and 1.1 ml of kanamycin.
+The IPTG is needed to switch the GFP gene on, so that the transformed bacteria fluoresce green under UV light.
+The kanamycin is used to select which bacteria have been transformed with the plasmid.
+Swirl the media around so that the IPTG and kanamycin are mixed in.
+You can now pour out the remaining plates.
+Flame the mouth of the flask or bottle occasionally to maintain sterility. - Leave the plates undisturbed for a minimum of 20 minutes; so the media can solidify.
+Stack the plates, with the medium uppermost (lids facing down), in the original plastic sleeve for storage, - 6.
+The plates can be stored at 4 °C for 2-3 weeks.
+Remove the plates from the fridge a few hours prior to the practical; so they are room temperature for doing the transformation, and any condensation on the plates has a chance to evaporate.

 IMPORTANT: unused media MUST be autoclaved before disposal, to destroy the kanamycin it contains.

-Ideally, Petridishes of agars hould be poured at least 24 hours before the practical session, so that any contamination can be identified and to allow the agar to dry sufficiently.
-Plates that are contaminated MUST NOT be used.
+Ideally, Petri dishes of agar should be poured at least 24 hours before the practical session, so that any contamination can be identified.
+Any plates that are contaminated MUST NOT be used.
 They should be disposed of by autoclaving.